Double Robust Bayesian Inference on Average Treatment Effects: Auxiliary Results

 \begin{lemma} Let Assumptions \ref{Ass:unconfounded} and \ref{Assump:Rate} be satisfied.
 Then, we have

-\end{lemma} \begin{proof} Proof of \eqref{lemma:negligible:bound1}.
-Since $\widehat\gamma$ is based on an auxiliary sample, it is sufficient to consider deterministic functions $\gamma_n$ with the same rates of convergence as $\widehat\gamma$.
-Denoting $U_i=Y_i-m_0(D_i,X_i)$, we evaluate for the conditional expectation that
+\end{lemma} \begin{proof} Since $\widehat\gamma$ is based on an auxiliary sample, it is sufficient to consider deterministic functions $\gamma_n$ with the same rates of convergence as $\widehat\gamma$.
+We also write the corresponding propensity score as $\pi_n$, which is associated with $\gamma_n$.
+Using the notation $\rho^{m_0}(Z_i)=Y_i-m_0(D_i,X_i)$, we evaluate for the conditional expectation that

 We have $Var_0(Y_i|X_i)\leq 1$ since $Y_i\in\{0,1\}$ and thus we obtain for the unconditional squared expectation that